noisebridge/PythonClass/guest-talks/20160411-postgresql/README.md

 4. ##### Making it easier to query our routes

-The output from our routes table is hard to read:
+The contents of our routes table is hard to read:

 ```
 # select * from routes limit 5;